allemanfredi/voice-of-crypto/README.md

 # VOICE OF CRYPTO

-voice of crypto is an application for Alexa that allows you to get information about the prices of cryptocurrencies directly from Coinmarketcap
+voice of crypto is a Skill for Alexa that allows you to get information about the prices of cryptocurrencies directly from Coinmarketcap

 ### Installation
 1. **Make sure** you are running the latest version of the CLI